Contents

 Agentless argues that if a workflow is relatively standard, letting the LLM dynamically guess the next step leads to derailment.
 Instead, it uses a hard-coded Python control flow, using the LLM merely as a processing node:

-1. Localization: Hierarchically narrowing down the search from files, to classes/functions, down to specific lines.
+1. Localization: Hierarchically narrowing down the search from entire files, down to classes/functions, and finally to specific lines of code.

 2. Repair: Directly generating a patch at the localized site.

-3. Validate: Testing the patch.
-By removing the LLM’s agency over the control flow, Agentless eliminates tool-use syntax errors and prevents trajectories from spiraling out of control due to initial mistakes.
+3. Validate: Compiling and testing the patch.
+By removing the LLM’s dynamic agency over the control flow, Agentless eliminates tool-use syntax errors and prevents trajectories from spiraling out of control due to initial mistakes.

 2.3 Other Notable Frameworks

-• CodeAct: Instead of calling discrete tools, the model directly writes and executes Bash/Python scripts, leading to faster resolutions and higher success rates.
+• CodeAct: Instead of calling discrete tools, the model directly writes and executes Bash/Jupyter scripts to interact with the environment, leading to faster resolutions and higher success rates.

-• OpenHands: An open platform defining an “event stream” for coding and execution, turning SWE-agent style actions into callable “skills.”
+• OpenHands: An open platform defining an “eventstream” for coding, execution, and browsing actions, turning SWE-agent style actions into callable, standardized “skills.”

-• AutoCodeRover: Combines powerful search tools with procedural control, separating phases into distinct trajectories and instructions.
+• AutoCodeRover: Combines powerful search tools with procedural control, separating phases into distinct trajectories and system instructions.

-• Passerine (Google): Google’s internal agent framework.
-It uses dynamic ReAct-style loops but replaces command lines with Google’s actual build infrastructure (like Bazel and internal code search).
+• Passerine (Google): Google’s internal agent framework for evaluating program repair.
+It uses dynamic ReAct-style loops but replaces raw command lines with Google’s actual internal build infrastructure (like Code Search, Bazel, Cat file, and Edit file).

 Core Trade-off: Do complex bugs require dynamic flexibility, or does procedural rigidity prevent catastrophic failures?
-Regarding test-time compute: when a trajectory fails, is it better to extend it and try to fix the error (SWE-Agent), or abandon it and start fresh?
+Regarding test-time compute: when a trajectory initially fails, is it better to extend it and try to fix the error (the SWE-Agent approach), or abandon it and start a new trajectory entirely?
 These questions are actively shaping the design space.

 3. Code LLMs & File Localization